postmanlabs/labs-docs/src/pages/docs/postman/scripts/test-scripts.md

 ---

 You can write test scripts for your Postman API requests in JavaScript.

+To add tests you want to execute after a request runs, add your code in the __Tests__ tab for the request.
+When the request runs you will see the output in the __Test Results__ tab alongside the response data.

 ![Request Test Tab](https://assets.postman.com/postman-docs/request-test-tab.jpg)